 One could consider as well more complex type profiles and contact patterns in order to generalize the insights from the present paper.
-We leave most of these matters for future
+We leave most of these matters for future work.
+We conclude, however, with a brief discussion of an extension to our model that allows us to study the effect of group size.
+This demonstrates, in particular, that our conclusions are

-&lt;sup>21We note here a simple observation that emphasizes the importance of incorporating economic aspects into diffusion models, as has been recognized for some time and is expressed clearly in the work of Bauch & Earn (2004) and Geoffard & Philipson (1996).
+(2004) and Geoffard & Philipson (1996).
 In our equilibrium model total prevalence tends to decrease in the intensity of infection $\lambda$ .
 The opposite conclusion is obtained in a non-strategic model where immunization decisions do not react to changes in $\lambda$ .
 As the intensity of infection increases, equilibrium immunization rates increase to the level that, conditional on not having immunity, the proportion of time infected remains constant ( $\rho = c$ ).
 Given that the non-immunized individuals are infected at a constant rate, but more individuals are immunized, prevalence must decrease.
 As a result, welfare is constant, as the increased cost of immunization are exactly offset by the decrease in prevalence.